sezzle/static-widgets/src/sezzle-home-banner/README.md

 #### CUSTOMIZATION

- - Update the wrapper element's class name to the theme color you desire (violet, indigo, or black)
+ - Update the wrapper element's class name to the theme color you desire (indigo or black)
  - Update the Learn More href URL to point to your own [How Sezzle Works](https://docs.sezzle.com/docs/guides/about-sezzle) page, if applicable

 ## Other Platforms